Rent, water and other charges

 Landlords must provide tenants with at least 60 days' written notice of a rent increase .

 The tenant can agree to a rent increase.
-This usually happens if the property has been improved, eg – installing an air conditioner.
+This usually happens if the property has been improved – eg an air conditioner is installed.
+Any agreement should be clear and in writing.

 Increasing the rent in fixed term agreements